RedMser/godot-fluent-translation/README.md

 1. Apply the following patch to a custom Godot build: https://github.com/RedMser/godot/pull/1
 2. Clone this repository.
+3. Modify `rust/.cargo/config.toml` to point to your custom Godot build path.
-3. Build the rust library via `cargo build`
+4. Build the rust library via `cargo build`
-4. The demo project should now run successfully.
+5. The demo project should now run successfully.

 ## About this Project